AzureMentor/microsoft-graph-docs/concepts/teams-create-group-and-team.md

 The following example shows response.

+> [!NOTE]
->**Note:** The response object shown might be shortened for readability.
+> The response object shown might be shortened for readability.
 All the properties will be returned from an actual call.

 ```http
 HTTP/1.1 200 OK